Generic Name: minocycline (MIN-oh-SYE-kleen)

 Treating certain infections.
 It may also be used with other medicines to treat severe acne.
 It may also be used for other conditions as determined by your doctor.

-Minocin is a tetracycline antibiotic.
+Minocin Capsules are a tetracycline antibiotic.
 It works by slowing the growth of certain bacteria and allowing the body's immune system to kill them.

-- you are allergic to any ingredient in Minocin or to other tetracyclines (eg, doxycycline)
+- you are allergic to any ingredient in Minocin Capsules or to other tetracyclines (eg, doxycycline)

 Contact your doctor or health care provider right away if any of these apply to you.

-Some medical conditions may interact with Minocin.
+Some medical conditions may interact with Minocin Capsules.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you:

 - if you are pregnant, planning to become pregnant, or are breast-feeding